Brothers Grimm Article

 Confused, Andersen replies: “The one who has written the most.”

-And so the maid calls Jacob, the linguist.
-Clueless he looks at Andersen.
-He has no idea who this man is and what he has written.
+So the maid calls Jacob, the linguist.
+Clueless, he looks at Andersen.
+He has no idea who this man is or what he has written.

 BONUS Secret

-Psst… Did you know that there was a real fairy tale road in Germany, celebrating the Brothers Grimm and their fairy tales?
+Psst… Did you know a real fairy tale road in Germany celebrates the Brothers Grimm and their fairy tales?

 My eyes popped out of their sockets when I found out. 🙂